softwarecrash/Daly2MQTT/README.md

 # Completely assembled and tested PCB's

 You are welcome to get fully stocked and tested PCB's.
 These are then already loaded with the lastest firmware.
+The earnings from the PCBs are used for the further development of existing and new projects.

 ![Daly-BMS-MQTT-PCB](https://user-images.githubusercontent.com/17761850/233857094-38f22d6f-4d74-4643-b426-182fc4dc9a44.png)